Chernyshevsky District: History

 The district was established on January 4, 1926 by merging Chernyshevskaya, Kalininskaya, and Zyulzinskaya Volosts of Nerchinsky Uyezd.
 It was abolished and split between Mogochinsky, Nerchinsky, and Shilkinsky Districts in February 1963, but reinstated in modern borders in January 1965.

+In 2010, a Konservat-Lagerstätte was discovered in the district, in the locality of Kulinda, part of the Ukureyskaya Formation.
+The feathered neornithischian dinosaur Kulindadromeus was described from the locality in 2014.
+It is featured on the district's flag and coat of arms.